kanchanepally/hareesh-site/content/ventures/_index.md

 description: "Building tools for digital empowerment"
 ---

-I believe in building things that give people more agency in the digital world.

-Currently focused on two paths: empowering parents through education (MyDigitAlly) and enabling digital sovereignty through hardware (stealth project launching 2026).
+I believe in building tools that give people more agency in the digital world.
+My projects generally follow two paths: empowerment through knowledge and sovereignty through infrastructure.

 ## Current Projects